fjudith/katacoda-scenarios/hyperledger-sawtooth-install/a6_verify-install-and-fix-if-necessary/step1.md

 # Checks from Initial node

-To investigate efficiently, it is recommended to send commands instead of opening terminal sessions
+To investigate efficiently, it is recommended to send commands instead of opening terminal sessions.

 * Open an interactive shell session in `chsa-a6-00`.